SpareCores/resource-tracker/examples/README.md

 The `resource_tracker` package provides the following classes that can be used to track resources of a running process (and its children) or system-wide resources.

-* `PidTracker`: Track resources of a running process and its children.
+* `ProcessTracker`: Track resources of a running process and its children.
 * `SystemTracker`: Track system-wide resources.

 ### benchmark.py